patrickgardella/chowdown/readme.md

 With default settings, you should be able to view the site locally at `http://127.0.0.1:4000/`

+## Docker Instructions

+You can also execute this from Docker, using either:
+`docker run --rm --volume="$PWD:/srv/jekyll" -it jekyll/jekyll:$JEKYLL_VERSION jekyll build` or
+`docker run --rm --volume="$PWD:/srv/jekyll" -it jekyll/jekyll:$JEKYLL_VERSION jekyll serve`

+With default settings, you should be able to view the site locally at `http://127.0.0.1:4000/`

 # Writing a Recipe

 The recipes are stored in the collection "Recipes" (the folder /_recipes).